Chaouki-FAHIM/Virtual-Open-Space/README.md

 ---

-# Create Team Service
+# Create Teams Service

-This section details the progress and components of the Create Team Service.
+This section details the progress and components of the Create Teams Service.

 ## Current Progress